 Nurse researching organizations can be great route to stay in this specific field.
 These vary from local, regional and international organizations.
 Some of the benefits members enjoy are a number of service opportunities including support in getting grants, conference hosting and the opportunity to network with other researchers and be mentored and recognized.

-The health care industry is constantly changing and fast paced, but the benefits are rewarding as you are on the front edge of helping improve public health.
+The health care industry is constantly changing and fast paced with technological innovations like an interpreter management software for hospitals, but the benefits are rewarding as you are on the front edge of helping improve public health.
 Becoming a nurse researcher is one such career in this field that could be satisfying and rewarding.